Click Energy: History

 In October 2017, Click Energy was acquired by Amaysim for $120 million.

 2017 Winner of ProductReview.com.au services award.

 In September 2020, AGL Energy signed an agreement to acquire Click Energy from Amaysim for $115 million.
+In March 2021, the Australian Energy Regulator accepted Click Energy's application to surrender its retail licenses and all 200,000+ Click Energy customers were subsequently migrated to AGL.